Last updated Mar. 3, 2023 by Charles Zemub

-Tennis Channel Plus; Fantasy Sports TV plus more than 20 regional sports networks around the country including Chicago Cubs / White Sox, Detroit Tigers / Red Wings / Pistons & Milwaukee Brewers / Bucks games!
+Tennis Channel Plus; Fantasy Sports TV plus more than 20 regional sports networks nationwide, including Chicago Cubs / White Sox, Detroit Tigers / Red Wings / Pistons & Milwaukee Brewers / Bucks games!

-PlayStation Vue is the most expensive option on our list, but it’s also the best.
-PlayStation Vue has a massive channel selection and a DVR, which are two features that many people have come to expect from their streaming service.
+PlayStation Vue is the most expensive option on our list but also the best.
+PlayStation Vue has a massive channel selection and a DVR; two features many people have come to expect from their streaming service.

 It also has an excellent mobile app and user interface for its users to use.
-If you’re willing to pay for it, PlayStation Vue is the service you should go with if you want the best live TV experience.
+So if you’re willing to pay for it, PlayStation Vue is the service you should use if you want the best live TV experience.

-PlayStation Vue is the most expensive option on our list, but it’s also the best.
+PlayStation Vue is the most expensive option on our list but also the best.
 PlayStation Vue has a massive channel selection and a DVR.

 Hulu Live TV is the best live TV streaming service for sports fans.
-It offers nearly all of the major sports networks, including NBC and NBC Sports Network, CBS Sports, ESPN, Fox, and FS1.
+It offers nearly all major sports networks, including NBC and NBC Sports Network, CBS Sports, ESPN, Fox, and FS1.

 Hulu also carries regional sports networks (RSNs) from some local affiliates that air your home team’s games locally (it’s not available everywhere).

-For news and entertainment fans, Hulu Live TV offers NBC News, CNBC and MSNBC; E!, Bravo and SYFY; FX; USA; TBS; TNT; A&E; History Channel—just to name a few.
+For news and entertainment fans, Hulu Live TV offers NBC News, CNBC, and MSNBC; E!, Bravo and SYFY; FX; USA; TBS; TNT; A&E; History Channel—to name a few.

 YouTube TV offers a good selection of channels, including many sports channels.
 It also provides access to local news and weather.

-YouTube TV also has a number of popular children’s channels such as Disney Channel, Disney Junior, and Cartoon Network/Adult Swim.
+YouTube TV has several popular children’s channels, such as Disney Channel, Disney Junior, and Cartoon Network/Adult Swim.

 Sony Pictures Entertainment and Warner Bros., along with some other niche networks like Starz Encore Westerns & Movies with lots of blockbuster hits from the last few years available as well.

-If you’re a sports fan, Fubo TV is probably the best option out there.
-The service offers over 75 channels, including all of the popular national sports networks like ESPN and Fox Sports 1.
+Fubo TV is probably the best option if you’re a sports fan.
+The service offers over 75 channels, including all popular national sports networks like ESPN and Fox Sports 1.

-You can also get regional sports networks (RSNs) like YES Network, MSG+, and NBC Sports Philadelphia in certain areas.
+In certain areas, you can also get regional sports networks (RSNs) like YES Network, MSG+, and NBC Sports Philadelphia.

-Fubo TV is available on most devices such as Roku, Apple TV, Chromecast, Amazon Fire Stick, and more.
-It has add-ons for additional channels if you want them.
+Fubo TV is available on most devices, such as Roku, Apple TV, Chromecast, Amazon Fire Stick, and more.
+In addition, it has add-ons for additional channels if you want them.

-However, Philo does not have sports or local channels like ABC and NBC so if those are a must-have for you then this service may not be for you.
+However, Philo does not have sports or local channels like ABC and NBC, so if those are a must-have for you, this service may not be for you.

-Philo does offer some unique features that include no DVR or cloud DVR (you can record shows on your own device using third-party apps) but it does have channel customization and live streaming in most markets.
+Philo does offer some unique features that include no DVR or cloud DVR (you can record shows on your device using third-party apps), but it does have channel customization and live streaming in most markets.

-In addition to these features, there are no mobile restrictions which means that Philo subscribers can stream on multiple devices at once without any extra fees.
+In addition to these features, there are no mobile restrictions which means that Philo subscribers can stream on multiple devices simultaneously without any extra fees.

 WatchTV is a new service from AT&T that offers 45 channels for $15 per month.
 That’s more than half the price of most other live TV streaming services,

-But unlike many of those services, there are no contracts or hidden fees if you want to cancel your subscription at any time, you can do so without penalty.
+But unlike many services, there are no contracts or hidden fees if you want to cancel your subscription anytime; you can do so without penalty.

-AT&T says WatchTV will be available on Apple TV and other devices in March 2019 and that it will also integrate into Vizio smart TVs as well as Sony’s PlayStation Vue service later this year.
+AT&T says WatchTV will be available on Apple TV and other devices in March 2019 and will also integrate into Vizio smart TVs and Sony’s PlayStation Vue service later this year.

 WatchTV’s price is lower because it doesn’t have any sports content.
-It also lacks local news channels in some markets.
+However, it also lacks local news channels in some markets.

-AT&T hopes to eventually add those networks and expand its reach, but for now, you’ll have to find another service if you want those channels.
+AT&T hopes to add those networks and expand its reach eventually, but you’ll have to find another service if you want those channels.

 The streaming services market is growing rapidly.
-With services like Netflix, Hulu, and Amazon Prime Video all competing for your money, it can be hard to choose which ones are worth the cost.
+However, with services like Netflix, Hulu, and Amazon Prime Video all competing for your money, it can be hard to choose which ones are worth the cost.

-However, not all of those programs are available to stream live if you want to watch them as they air, you’ll need to upgrade to a cable package.
+However, not all of those programs are available to stream live.
+You must upgrade to a cable package if you want to watch them as they air.

-Amazon Prime Video, on the other hand, is a streaming service that offers live TV packages as well as on-demand video content.
-Prime subscribers can stream shows and movies with an Amazon Prime membership at no extra cost beyond their annual dues.
+On the other hand, Amazon Prime Video is a streaming service that offers live TV packages and on-demand video content.
+In addition, prime subscribers can stream shows and movies with an Amazon Prime membership at no extra cost beyond their annual dues.

-If you’re looking for a way to cut down on your cable bill or simply don’t have access to traditional TV services, Amazon’s streaming service has some great features that might be worth checking out.
+If you’re looking for a way to cut your cable bill or don’t have access to traditional TV services, Amazon’s streaming service has some great features that might be worth checking out.

 The best live tv streaming services are ones that also let you watch local channels and national cable channels, too.
 Most live tv streaming services come with at least CBS, NBC, and ABC in most areas.

-If you’re not sure which live tv streaming services will give you access to all of your favorite channels, check out our guide to the best live tv streaming services.
+If you’re unsure which live tv streaming services will give you access to all your favorite channels, check out our guide to the best live tv streaming services.

-It’s a great resource for finding out more about each service, including what channels they offer and how much they cost.
+It’s a great resource for discovering more about each service, including what channels they offer and how much they cost.

-Sling and FUBO are two different types of cable management products that help organize the multitude of wires that can clutter up your home theater system.
+Sling and FUBO are cable management products that help organize the wires that can clutter your home theater system.

-Both products do a great job at managing your wires, but it ultimately comes down to personal preference for which one you choose.
+Both products do a great job at managing your wires, but it ultimately comes down to personal preference for your choice.

 Sling is a more traditional product, as it is essentially a metal rack with hooks on which you can hang your cables.
 Sling also sells optional hangers which you can use to store things like DVD cases or video game consoles.

-Sling’s primary advantage over other cable management systems is its versatility if you don’t need to store things like DVD cases or video game consoles, then you’re better off with something more sleek and streamlined such as HIDEit Mounts’ FUBO product line.
+Sling’s primary advantage over other cable management systems is its versatility.
+If you don’t need to store things like DVD cases or video game consoles, you’re better off with something more sleek and streamlined such as HIDEit Mounts’ FUBO product line.